Hezronbwareng/Responsive-portfolio/README.md

 Clone the repository to your local machine.
 Open the index.html file in your web browser.
-Contact
+The link to the website is https://cheery-pegasus-0d9e85.netlify.app/ you can check it out Contact

 If you have any questions or would like to get in touch, please feel free to send me a message through the contact form on my website.
+You can also give me feedback and any suggestion.

 Credits